carVertical

 Source: Benjamin / Flickr

-All the tests performed by NCAP organizations in different countries are available to the general public.
-You can hop on the NCAP website in your region and see how safe the car you’re interested in is.
-NCAP organizations provide detailed reports about a vehicle’s safety, including videos from crash tests, safety equipment lists, and adult, child, and road user safety scores.
+All the results of tests performed by Euro NCAP organizations in different countries are available to the general public.
+You can hop on the Euro NCAP website and see how safe the car you’re interested in is.
+They provide detailed reports about a vehicle’s safety, including videos from crash tests, safety equipment lists, and several types of safety scores.

-Car manufacturers take these tests seriously and usually try to improve their cars to get a better rating next time.
+Car manufacturers take these tests seriously and usually try to improve their cars for a better rating next time.

 Exploring vehicle safety standards and crash tests